pes2ug23cs169/ML_C_PES2UG23CS169_Dhanya/Assignment/Readme.md

 **Dataset Used**

-In this project, we have used "Household Load and Solar Generation” dataset from kaggle (household_data_15min_raw.csv).
+In this project, we have used "Household Load and Solar Generation" dataset from kaggle(household_data_15min_raw.csv).

 Link to access  the dataset: https://www.kaggle.com/datasets/mexwell/household-load-and-solar-generation